pterodactyl/documentation/wings/1.0/installing.md

 ```

 ::: warning
-On some systems `GRUB_CMDLINE_LINUX_DEFAULT` can be ignored by the system.
+On some systems `GRUB_CMDLINE_LINUX_DEFAULT` can be ignored.
 So even after manipulations above you will
 still see `WARNING: No swap limit support`.
 So it would be more appropriate to use `GRUB_CMDLINE_LINUX` instead.
 You
-can figure it out by looking at `cat /proc/cmdline` output and comparing it to `/etc/default/grub`.
-So if you don't see
+can figure out what line to modify by looking at `cat /proc/cmdline` output and comparing it to `/etc/default/grub`.
-arguments from `GRUB_CMDLINE_LINUX_DEFAULT` in your system you most likely need to use `GRUB_CMDLINE_LINUX`.
+So if you don't see arguments from `GRUB_CMDLINE_LINUX_DEFAULT` in your system you most likely need to use
+`GRUB_CMDLINE_LINUX`.
 :::

 ## Installing Wings